Eastern Mount Lofty Ranges

 - The Water Allocation Plan for the Marne Saunders Prescribed Water Resources Area.

+The proposed EMLR WRP has been submitted to the MDBA for assessment and recommendation for accreditation.
 Read more information on water resource plans across the Murray-Darling Basin

 *1 GL (gigalitre) is one billion litres.